Infrastructure and Regional Development Portfolio Overview

 Ministers And Portfolio Responsibilities

-The Infrastructure and Transport portfolio contributes to the well–being of all Australians through the following outcomes:
+The Infrastructure and Regional Development portfolio contributes to the well-being of all Australians through the following outcomes:

 - Outcome 1: Improved infrastructure across Australia through investment in and coordination of transport and other infrastructure.

 - Outcome 2: An efficient, sustainable, competitive, safe and secure transport system for all transport users through regulation, financial assistance and safety investigations.

 - Outcome 3: Strengthening the sustainability, capacity and diversity of regional economies including through facilitating local partnerships between all levels of government and local communities; and providing grants and financial assistance.

 - Outcome 4: Good governance in the Australian Territories through the maintenance and improvement of the overarching legislative framework for self-governing territories, and laws and services for non-self-governing territories.